 What is solar energy?
 Definition and examples

-Solar energy refers to capturing the energy from the Sun and subsequently converting it into electricity.
-We can then use that electricity to light up our homes, streets, and businesses, and power our machines as well.
+Solar Energy refers to capturing the Sun’s energy and converting it into electricity.
+We can then use that electricity to light up our homes, streets, and businesses, and power our machines.
 We can also use the term solar power with the same meaning.

 The Sun’s energy is in the form of solar radiation.
 Solar radiation makes the production of solar electricity possible.